Astronomy Essentials

 The equinoxes and solstices happen because Earth tilts on its axis by 23 1/2 degrees.
 Because of the Earth’s tilt, the Northern and Southern Hemispheres trade places in receiving the sun’s light and warmth most directly.
 The solstices indicate our greatest (or least) tilt toward the sun, in either hemisphere.
 The equinoxes fall midway between the solstices.

-September equinox: Earth perfectly upright with vertical axis, left half sunlit, right half in shadow.
+September equinox: Earth perfectly upright with vertical axis, left half sunlit in yellow with 3 arrows toward Earth, annotated sun rays, right half in shadow, with 5 latitudes annotated.

 Around the time of an equinox, Earth’s Northern and Southern Hemispheres are receiving the sun’s rays equally.
 However, that doesn’t mean that day and night are exactly equal in length.
 In fact, 2 factors cause more day than night during an equinox.
-Image via Wikipedia (CC-BY-SA).
+Image via Wikipedia (CC BY-SA 2.0).

 A good day to find due east and due west